Nasr-AlWahaibi/Industrial-Dosing-Machine-PLC-Control/README.md

 A complete industrial automation project built and simulated using CODESYS V3.5.
 It covers the full process: electrical design, PLC control logic, and HMI interface for an automated dosing and mixing line.

+## Academic Acknowledgment

+This project was developed based on the course guidelines and instructions provided by **Eng.
+Mouhammad Hamsho** and **Eng.
+Kemalaldin Hamso** (From Wire to PLC Bootcamp).
+All control logic, schematics, and simulation implementation were executed as part of this coursework.

 ## What's Included

 - Electrical Schematics: Power distribution (3-Phase), DOL motor starters, VFD wiring, and PLC I/O connections.